-The France-UK double tax treaty is the rulebook that decides which country taxes your income — and which one must step aside.
-Without it, both countries could technically tax the same income at the same time.
+The rulebook that decides who taxes your UK income when you live in France.
+Without it, both countries could tax the same money at the same time.
 This guide explains how it works, which income types go where, and the single most common mistake that catches UK expats out every year.

-For a broader overview of how tax works in France, see our guide to how the French tax system works.
+For a broader overview of how tax works in France, see how the French tax system works.

 Why the Treaty Exists